-Invest in your knowledge!
-AWCI is offering attendees an opportunity to increase their knowledge by attending a Doing It Right seminar on March 28.
-These seminars (exterior envelope, gypsum and stucco) were developed for owners and upper and middle managementproject managers, foremen and estimators.
+Advance your knowledge!
+AWCI is offering attendees an opportunity to increase your knowledge by attending one of our industry-leading Doing It Right seminars on April 26.
+These seminars (stucco and a combined gypsum/exterior envelope) were developed for owners and upper and middle management – project managers, foremen and estimators.

-Each seminar provides seven hours of education and will be held from 7:30 p.m. to 5 p.m. on Thursday, March 28.
-There will be a break from 10 a.m. to 1 p.m. so participants can walk the trade show floor and have lunch.
+Each seminar provides seven hours of education and will be held from 7:30 a.m. to 5 p.m. on Friday, April 26.
+There will be a break from 10 a.m. to 1 p.m. so participants can visit the trade show floor and have lunch.

-This program will clarify the subtle but significant differences between the IECC and ASHRAE 90.1 and how that relates to LEED® initiatives.
-Moisture migration and heat transfer are the fundamental elements that drive the codes and standards, and they, too, can be confusing.
+The second part of the seminar will clarify the subtle but significant differ- ences between the IECC and ASHRAE 90.1 and how that relates to LEED® initiatives.
+Moisture migration and heat transfer are the fundamental elements that drive the codes and standards, and they can be confusing too.
 Codes, standards and building science link to high performance wall systems, which are substantially more sophisticated than what was designed and built just a few years ago.
 Sophisticated high performing wall systems rely heavily on proper detailing and installation.
 This course starts with codes and standards, discusses the underlying building sciences, and ends with information for the job site with a goal to make a project successful.